Angelina Wood, MCD/CCC-SLP

 Angelina has a Bachelor of Science degree and a Master’s of Science in Communication Disorders.
 She loves working with children that are facing difficult challenges because she believes that every child has the potential to be exceptional.
 It is her goal to find each child’s learning style and motivation to help them build the foundation they need to move forward in their treatment.
 Angelina loves reading and language.
 She speaks a little bit of Spanish and even a little bit of American Sign Language but has a lot of areas she would like to learn more about.

 Angelina is a member of the American Speech-Language Hearing Association.
-In 2018, she earned the Award for Continuing Education (ACE).
+In 2018 and 2019, she earned the Award for Continuing Education (ACE).
 In order to receive this award, individuals meet the requirements by earning 7.0 ASHA (70 hours) Continuing Education Units (CEUs) within a 36-month period.
 Angelina been trained in the following therapy approaches: